We Made You: Background

+Doc Ish originally offered the "We Made You" instrumental (along with the same chorus as the final version) to Red Café, before eventually selling it to Bizarre.
+After Bizarre had written his own lyrics to the instrumental, Eminem heard it and decided he wanted it for himself; when Bizarre called Doc Ish to reveal Eminem's interest, he initially thought Bizarre was joking and hung up the phone on him.

 It features chorus vocals by Charmagne Tripp.
 Produced by Dr. Dre and co-produced by Doc Ish and Eminem himself, the song samples "Hot Summer Nights" by Walter Egan.
 The official cover for the single is a picture of the music video, with Eminem, Oxen, Lisa Ann and Bobby Lee.

 Critical reception

-"We Made You" has generally positive reviews from contemporary music critics.
+"We Made You" has generally positive reviews from music critics.
 Daniel Kreps of Rolling Stone magazine gave it a positive review stating, "It's nice to see Eminem goofing around again after a few years out of the spotlight during which he grappled with serious issues like the death of his friend Proof, and 'We Made You' with its damnation of current celebrities will likely prove to be a solid pop cultural time capsule of this weird 2009 moment we're experiencing now."
 Billboard said, "Atop Dr. Dre's marching beat is primarily piano instrumentation, which amid drums and tubas give the track a carnival feel...
 And in case his word play was too fast and strange accent too difficult to decipher, Charmagne Tripp sings the chorus."
 Tim Jonze of The Guardian however, reported, "'We Made You' is not Eminem doing what he does best."

 Chart performance

 "We Made You" sold 167,000 downloads in its first week to enter the Hot Digital Songs chart in Billboard Magazine at number three.
-The song also debuted at number nine on the Billboard Hot 100, to become Eminem's second top ten in a row on the chart, ranked "Crack a Bottle", a collaboration with Dr. Dre and 50 Cent.
+The song also debuted at number nine on the Billboard Hot 100, becoming Eminem's second top-ten in a row on the chart, following "Crack a Bottle", a collaboration with Dr. Dre and 50 Cent.
 This marks the first time that Eminem has had back-to-back top-ten hits on the Hot 100 as a lead artist since 2002, when he scored with "Without Me", "Cleanin' Out My Closet" and "Lose Yourself".
-"We Made You" has reached the top ten in twelve countries, including number one in Ireland, New Zealand, Australia and Germany.
+"We Made You" has reached the top ten in twelve countries, including number one in Ireland, New Zealand, and Australia.